stnava/rcissus/README.md

 Note: one may want to customize the deep learning components used here, which are simply the defaults provided in h2o.
 One can inspect the code in order to get started on this, as well as the h2o documentation.
+In order to optimize performance for a specific problem, one will need to define a validation objective and take advantage of the many parameter search strategies available.